Ha0Tang/AttentionGAN/README.md

 This source code borrows heavily from [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 We acknowledge the National Institute of
 Standards and Technology Grant 60NANB17D191 for funding this research.
 We also acknowledge the gift donation from Cisco, Inc for this research.

+## Contributions
+If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Hao Tang ([hao.tang@unitn.it](hao.tang@unitn.it)).

 ## Related Projects (Image-to-Image Translation)
 ### 1. Supervised image-to-image translation methods.
 [Pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)<br>